runmachine-io/runmachine/docs/concepts.md

 # Object Type Scope

 An object type is either *partition-scoped* or *project-scoped*.
-Partition-scoped object's have human-readable names that are guaranteed to be unique within a partition.
+Partition-scoped objects have human-readable names that are guaranteed to be unique within a partition.
 Project-scoped objects have human-readable names that are unique within a partition and project combination.